kaiewiggins/kaiewiggins.github.io/_posts/2025-07-09-Authors-Note-Geosapiology.md

 But the story as a whole was inspired, in premise and setting, by the early days of Israel's attempted and currently ongoing genocide against Palestinians.

-The lack of specificity is deliberate—we've already seen the violence spread to Yemen and Iran.
-I wanted readers not to get hung up on the *where* or *when*, but to connect the struggle for peace to the conflict of their own moment, whatever that moment might be.
+The lack of specificity is deliberate.
+As we've already seen, with the violence spreading to Yemen and Iran, the dynamics of aggressor and victim changes over time.
+I wanted readers not to get hung up on the who/where/when, but to connect the struggle for peace to the conflict of their own moment, whatever that moment might be.

-When the setting shifts "an ocean away," I am referencing the west coast of Canada, and particularly thinking of the Metro Vancouver and Fraser Valley regions.
+When the setting shifts "an ocean away," I am referencing the west coast of Canada, where I live and set most of my work, and particularly thinking of the Metro Vancouver and Fraser Valley regions.
 (Though, again, with deliberate lack of specificity, to allow for broad readings.)

-These are on the unceded Coast Salish territories of Turtle Island, and the Coast Salish actually do have a fascinating tradition of living stone.
+These are unceded Coast Salish territories of Turtle Island, home to a diverse and overlapping array of tribes, peoples, and language groups.
+The Coast Salish peoples actually do have a fascinating tradition of living stone.
 You can read about one example, [Man Turned to Stone: T'xwelátse](https://www.srrmcentre.com/StoneTxwelatse/07Introduction.html) from Stó:lō territory.

 The link connects to the records of a multi-media exhibit, which was presented at a gallery-museum in Abbotsford, BC.
 A book was also produced.
 Some ideas that inspired me were the Stone in a protective/guardian, moral or educational role, the passing along of knowledge/understanding/ways of knowing, and transformation.

 I also became familar with just a bit of the Halq'eméylem language due to living and working on Stó:lō territory, and *Xwelitem* (hungry people) in particular is such a wonderfully powerful and evocative word/concept.
 It's referenced explicitly in the MMIWG section of *Geosapiology*, but I feel it's also a thread that runs through any good anticapitalist/anticolonial work.
 Darcie Little Badger's YA Novel *Elatsoe* does this beautifully, as does Ryan Coogler's film *Sinners*.

-To learn more about the MMIWG crisis (and get involved in advocacy, petitions, protests, fundraising) [visit APTN News' dedicated section](https://www.aptnnews.ca/topic/mmiwg/) The list of people in need of rescue (or investigation into their deaths) unfortunately shifts constantly, but for a broad overview of the issues, you can [Read The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls and Calls for Justice](https://www.aptnnews.ca/topic/mmiwg/).
+To learn more about the MMIWG crisis (and get involved in advocacy, petitions, protests, fundraising) [visit APTN News' dedicated section](https://www.aptnnews.ca/topic/mmiwg/) The list of people in need of rescue (or investigation into their deaths) unfortunately shifts constantly, but for a broad overview of the issues, you can [Read The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls and Calls for Justice]([https://www.aptnnews.ca/topic/mmiwg/](https://www.mmiwg-ffada.ca/)).

-For more a more diverse and culturally authentic lens on some of the topics and settings referenced in this story, I recommend (the excellent!) work of Indigenous and Palestinian(-Canadian) authors such as Tiffany Morris, Sonia Suleiman, Eden Robinson, Nadia Shammas, and Cherie Dimaline.
+For more a more diverse and culturally authentic lens on some of the topics and settings referenced in this story, I recommend (the excellent!) work of Indigenous and Palestinian(-Canadian) authors such as Tiffany Morris, Sonia Sulaiman, Eden Robinson, Nadia Shammas, and Cherie Dimaline.

-While I write from a specific perspective (white settler, in this context) and with specific hopes for readers (treat people well & stop destroying the earth!), I also recognize and accept stories take on a life of their own.
+While I write from a specific perspective (white settler, in this context) and with specific hopes for readers (treat each other well & stop destroying the earth!), I also recognize and accept stories take on a life of their own.

-I wrote about the idea in [(Non)Fiction](https://kaie.space/news/2024/05/30/Nonfiction.html), a post from roughly a year ago, when I pulled the first sale of this story from a lit/policy journal due to hinky (an apparently non-negotiable...) contract clauses and a difference of editorial vision.
+I wrote about the idea in [(Non)Fiction](https://kaie.space/news/2024/05/30/Nonfiction.html) roughly a year ago, when I pulled the first sale of this story from a lit/foreign policy journal due to hinky (and apparently non-negotiable...) contract clauses and a difference of editorial vision.

 The world—particularly the view of it from here in North America—feels like it's only gotten worse.
 The death toll is mounting in Palestine (and spreading, as Israel is emboldened and funded to wage terror campaigns against its neighbours), Sudan, Congo, and increasingly freedoms are being stripped, reverted, inverted in colonial nations as well—incarceration in the US, anti-protest actions, racist and sexist hate, and the triumph of anti-science forces in the UK, US, and Canada, rising climate deaths and the drastic toll on nature as UK/US/Canada fold to oil/gas lobbyists...